MP Estate Planning UK

 ConditionDescription

-Claimant EligibilityThe claim is made by the executors or administrators of the deceased’s estate.
+Claimant EligibilityThe claim is made by the executors or administrators of the second estate — not by the surviving spouse during their lifetime.

 The Role of the IHT402 Form in Claims